 In the longer term, connected and autonomous vehicles will bring even greater changes to the UK’s roads.
 They will improve safety, and could allow more people to use personal transport and free up driving time for work or leisure.
 They may even encourage a shift towards increased vehicle sharing and reduced car ownership.
 Traffic lights and stop signs may become unnecessary, speed limits could be higher, and the use of road space could be automatically and constantly changing according to need.
 But, with road and rail projects lasting for decades, government needs to start taking the potential future impacts into account now as it makes investment plans.

-The Commission recommends that government, Ofgem and local authorities should enable the roll out of charging infrastructure sufficient to allow consumer demand to reach close to 100 per cent electric new car and van sales by 2030.
+The Commission recommends that government, Ofgem and local authorities should enable the roll out of charging infrastructure sufficient to allow consumer demand to reach close to 100 per cent electric new car and van sales by 2030 – as set out in our Charge Up Britain campaign.
 Government should address the implications of technological innovation in long term transport planning processes, including the next rail control period and road investment strategy.

 - Ofgem should take on the role of regulating the interaction between electric vehicle charge points and the electricity network immediately, ensuring that electric vehicle charging and vehicle to grid services contribute to the optimisation of the energy system.
 Government, industry and Ofgem should work together to set minimum standards for a network of interoperable, smart charge points

 - Ofgem should commission electricity network operators to work with charge point providers to identify potential anticipatory investments required to accommodate public charging infrastructure.
 Opportunities for investment within the current price control period should be identified by Summer 2019

 - Government should place a requirement on local authorities to work with charge point providers to allocate 5 per cent of their parking spaces (including on-street) by 2020 and 20 per cent by 2025 which may be converted to electric vehicle charge points